How do you know if maximal shoes are better for long-distance running? And are minimal shoes only good for workouts? Let’s find out.

 This philosophy does require some patience and restraint, though.
 During your first go at wearing minimal shoes, you should NOT expect to run out the door and do your normal distance.
 The biomechanical forces are going to be completely different unless you’ve been barefoot all your life.
 You’ll end up injured before you make it five blocks.

-One good way to look at is comparing it to weight lifting.
-You wouldn’t jump straight into a weighted squat and expect to be able to lift a super heavy weight.
+A good comparison is weight lifting.
+You wouldn’t jump straight into a weighted squat and expect to be able to lift a super heavyweight.
 You’d start light, learn the technique, and work your way up.

 Does pronation vs. supination matter?